myevo8u/Prusa-Slicer-Extrusion-Multiplier-Calibration-Script/README.md

 Eventually I was sitting here doing manual modifications to the Gcode to find each object start position and adding a M221 S90 or whatever flow I needed.
 This also was annoying, so I decided to write a post processing script to automatically calculate the flow percentages based on the defined extrusion multiplier for your current filament profile selected.

-This script works for Marlin Firmware
+This script works for Marlin Firmware, but can be edited easily to work on klipper by modifying line 75 in the script with approriate gcode.
+(I think klipper can use M221?
+DOUBLE CHECK!)

 # Latest Release: